Audubon International: Signature Program

 This program works with new housing developments and helps them to create living areas that are environmentally sound.
-There are three levels to this program: gold, silver, and bronze, with gold being the top of the list.
+This program has three levels: gold, silver, and bronze, with gold being the top of the list.
 After completing the program, a development can receive, among other things, certification as an Audubon International Sanctuary.

 Some of the developments that have received this certification are: